surifirstpin/biplus_documentation/docs/README.md

 # Acubi in Action

+#### Connect to any Data Source

+Import data from files,databases, cloud drives, popular business applications and in-house apps.
+Its rapid setup connects people to data quickly and retrieve massive amount of data with an ease.

+#### Variety of Reporting Components

+Usage of different type of charts, widgets, pivot tables and tabular view components to create smart and insightful reports and dashboards.

+#### Embedded Analytics

+Get a powerful BI tool installed within your own product, application, portal, or website as it is embedded in many popular software solutions and technologies.
+#### Smarter Visualization

+Bi+ delivers fine tuned, easy-to-read reports and publish them throughout the organisation and easily accessed from web and mobile devices.

+#### Beautiful Dashboards

+Join multiple report layouts into single good-looking dashboard, by customizing it as per your business needs.

+#### Customer Success

+When it comes to business establishment and success, Bi+ software is an innovation that has ability to share and collaborate ideas efficiently.

 #### Performance Management
 Easily implement planning solutions and efficient applications to effectively carryout performance with corporate strategic objective.